Myosotis brockiei subsp. brockiei

 2004 | Gradual Decline

-In shady sites within forest, associated with limestone, marble or ultramafic cliff faces, talus slopes and rubble
+In shady sites within forest or in open areas.
+Associated with limestone, marble or ultramafic cliffs, outcrops, talus slopes and rubble areas

 Perennial herb.
 Rosette leaves crowded, 60-120 x 1-15 mm, narrow-elliptic, tapering to a long, winged petiole, grey-green, hairs short, arcuate, somewhat silky, scarcely overlapping, on the upper surface retrorse, Lateral branches erect up to 300 mm tall.
 Cauline leaves narrow-elliptic, progressively smaller.
 Cymes 1-several, ebracteate, young flowers initially crowded, internodes elongating to exceed calyx length at fruiting.
 Flowers > 20, unscented.
 Calyx 3 mm long, exceeding corolla tube, calyx lobes narrow-linear, wide-spreading, lobed almost to base, hairs short, crowded, arcuate, long and flexyous only at apices.
 Corolla white, rotate, 9-10 mm diam., tube short 1 x 1 mm, < calyx lobes, lobes spreading 4 x 2.5 mm, broadly ovate and overlapping at bases.
 Scales exserted, initially yellow fading to white.
 Filaments 4 mm, conspicuous, anthers 1 mm.
 Style projecting beyond stamens, stigma narrow capitate.
 Nutlets brown, glossy, ovoid, 1.9 x 1 mm.

-Closest to Myosotis concinna Cheeseman, within which it was initially treated as a white-flowered variant.
+Closest to Myosotis brockiei subsp. dysis, which is geographically isolated from subsp. brockiei.
+M. brockiei subsp. dysis is a lowland and western North-west Nelson species, and produces more horizontal runners in larger plants, while subsp. brockiei is an upland species in eastern North-West Nelson, and is more clump forming without any obvious horizontal runners.
+The species is also similar to Myosotis concinna Cheeseman, within which it was initially treated as a white-flowered variant.
 M. concinna Cheeseman is a endemic to Mt Owen and its immediate vicinity.
-It is a stocker plant with yellow flowers, heavier, shorter infructescences, a cylindric calyx barely equally the longer corolla tube.
+It is a stocker plant with fully yellow flowers, heavier, shorter infructescences, a cylindric calyx barely equally the longer corolla tube.
 The yellow flowers have elliptic rather than ovate corolla lobes, and are very fragrant, while the nutletts are darker brown, larger (2.8 x 1.6 mm), and ellipsoid

 December - February